sanfinity-Iot/openremote/User-Guide:-Manager-UI.md

 If you have the correct access rights (role or permissions) for it you can also create new Users for the selected realm and set the roles of a user.

-You can also give a user restricted access to one or more assets and specific attributes.
-Note that you have to set a configuration item 'Access restricted user read/write' on each attribute you want to give the user access to ([see 'Configure attributes'](https://github.com/openremote/openremote/wiki/User-Guide:-Manager-UI#configure-attributes)).
+You can also give a user restricted access to one or more assets.
+Note that you additionally have to set a configuration item 'Access restricted user read/write' on each attribute you want to give the user access to ([see 'Configure attributes'](https://github.com/openremote/openremote/wiki/User-Guide:-Manager-UI#configure-attributes)).
-An example of using 'restricted access' is when you are connecting up an apartment complex and you want each tenant only to have access to the assets of his or her apartment.
+An example of using 'restricted access' is when you are connecting up an apartment complex and you want each tenant only to have access to the assets of his or her apartment (and set the configuration item 'Access restricted user' for each attribute).
 By leaving out the configuration item 'Access restricted user read/write' for some advanced configuration attributes, you can hide these from the tenant

 <kbd>![](https://github.com/openremote/Documentation/blob/master/manuscript/figures/Manager%20-%20restricted%20user.png)</kbd>
 _Figure 14.
 Creating users for a selected realm and assigning roles_